Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 We need a folder for MongoDB to save our data, as our is going to be for testing and development pourposes we can create it on: **C:/data/db** (just create the two folders in C:/).

+## Running it and creating a database

 Now let's turn on our MongoDB server typing in the bash **mongod**.
 Anytime we want to access the database we have to write this in a console and let the window open, if not we will close the session and we couldn't access to the DB.
 So, now open a new bash window and type: **mongo**.
 We're now inside the db, working in the Test database.
 For creating one new write **use newtestdb**, and now we are working in the new db.

+## Adding some stuff to our database

+We have a newdatabase, but anything in there, so we want to add something to it.
+If we want to add an user, for example:

+{% highlight javascript %}

+{
+    "username" : "alex",
+    "email" : "alex@alex.com"
+}
+{% endhighlight %}

+So, in order for doing this we have to type in the console this:

+	db.usercollection.insert({ "username" : "alex", "email" : "alex@alex.com" })

+And for looking if is inserted correctly:

+	db.usercollection.find().pretty()

+And in the output we should see the user inserted before.
+We can also use a visual editor for mongo as [Robomongo](http://robomongo.org/).